 - Normally you have to remove your shoes, so wearing flip flops is easier

-What are the trains like in Vietnam?
+What are the Vietnam trains like?

 Many people choose to travel by train in Vietnam.
 Trains are either public or private tourist trains.
 The tourist trains tend to have sleeper carriages with either 2, 4 or 6 beds.